ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/ypath.md

 Suffix: `[#10:#20]`.

-This will be deployed in a wide entry within the system:
+This will be converted to a more verbose string inside the system:

 ```
   ranges = [